-Delivery Zone and non-Congested Individual Delivery Point: 2; and
+Delivery Zone and non-Congested Individual Delivery Point: 1.5; and

-Congested Delivery Point: 10,
+Congested Delivery Point (where First Gas has notified on OATIS in connection with a nomination cycle that there is, or is expected to be, Congestion at a Delivery Point): 7.5,

-Provided that where it considers the current value of F is not providing Shippers with an appropriate incentive to maximise the accuracy of their NQs, First Gas will notify, and consult with Shippers concerning the value of F that would, in its view, better achieve that outcome.
+provided that where it considers the current value of F is not providing Shippers with an appropriate incentive to maximise the accuracy of their NQs, First Gas will notify, and consult with Shippers concerning, the value of F that would, in its view, better achieve that outcome.
 Unless Shippers provide sufficient evidence to reasonably demonstrate to First Gas that a different course of action would be more effective, First Gas may (but not sooner than 60 Business Days after the date of its notification) increase the value of F for each Delivery Zone and non-Congested Individual Delivery Point, to a maximum of 5.
-First Gas may only increase the value of F above 5 (or, for a Congested Delivery Point, above 10) in accordance with an approved Change Request.
-First Gas may decrease the either current value of F on expiry of 60 Business Days’ notice to Shippers
+First Gas may only increase the value of F above 5 (or, for a Congested Delivery Point, above 7.5) in accordance with an approved Change Request.
+First Gas may decrease the current value of F on expiry of 60 Business Days’ notice to Shippers; and

+provided further that if any Delivery Point is notified as a Congested Delivery Point in connection with any Intra-Day Cycle, it shall be and remain be a Congested Delivery Point for such Day and the value of F shall be 7.5 accordingly.